 The Secret Strategic Plans of Darius the Great

 To the north of the Persian Empire, around both sides of Caucasus Mountain, various Scythian (Palaeo-Slavian / Staroslavianskje) tribes lived.
 They were nomadic, i.e. not yet permanently settled in agricultural communities, whereas their neighbors had been settled into sedentary societies since Neolithic times (mainly in Mesopotamia).
 Thus Scythians, as well as Cimmerians in northeast Turkey, and others too such as Medeans (or even Persians themselves), along with the hunting activities, sacked and abducted of the wealth of their (mainly southern) neighbors, especially after Sumerian times.
+One of the key players in these events was Darius the Great.

 The success of invasions was based upon sudden attacks of flexible “guerilla” bodies, composed almost exclusively by horsemen.
 These invasions were concentrated on regions that were scarcely guarded by comparatively few soldiers, distributed in various spots along the border.
 Such guards offered little more than the sensation of security to the permanent inhabitants and/or the ability to alert bigger armies, than that of real protection.
 Thus, while an effective army could be concentrated in order to pursue the invaders, the latter had already retreated into the vast territories they had covered in their rough and inhospitable path.